farukGucN/kyma-runtime-samples/standalone-approuter/README.md

 ![scenario](./assets/scenario.drawio.svg)

 > [!Note]
 > A standalone application router is deployed with 2 replicas.
 To achieve session affinity, you must configure the [DestinationRule](k8s/deployment.yaml).
-Session affinity allows all subsequent traffic and requests from an initial client session to be passed to the same server.
+Session affinity allows all subsequent traffic and requests from an initial client session to be passed to the same replica.

 ## Prerequisites